 Mr Yasin Ali (Night Guard)

-Health Visitors: Thanks to support from ASA, there are also five health visitors, shown below, who regularly make home visits especially checking the health of the Members of ASA.
-In particular, they regularly monitor the expectant mothers.
+Health Visitors: Thanks to support from ASA, there are also five health visitors, shown below, who regularly make home visits especially checking the health of expectant mothers.

 2. Nazmun Nahar

 4. Mukta Begum

 KRHC is keen to have a mini Diagnostic/Pathology Centre to provide basic and reliable medical tests for impoverished patients who are often at the mercy of unscrupulous testing centres.
 To create this centre and to purchase portable ultrasound equipment to improve services to pregnant women in the remotest areas, we need your support.